maxjacobson/beefsteak/posts/2012-12-31-the-horizontal-rule.md

 [here's one]: http://d.pr/i/AoSz

 This opens you up to use actual stars instead of asterisks!
 I call that an upgrade.
 And if you turn CSS off or Instapaper it, it degrades nicely to a plain old horizontal rule, which isn't really so bad.
-It's good enough for [John Gruber][] anyway, who writes simply `<hr>` without the closing slash that I think is a relatively recent convention.
+It's good enough for [John Gruber][] anyway, who writes simply `<hr>` without the closing slash which I think is a relatively recent convention.
 His rule looks like three pale centered dots and doesn't use an image.

 His CSS: